mennansevim/jet-mapper/README.md

 - **Lower Memory Usage**: A lightweight structure that only consumes the resources it needs
 - **Deep Object Support**: Automatically maps nested objects
 - **Easy Learning Curve**: Can be quickly integrated with minimal API
+- **Performant**: Optimized with caching mechanisms and smart property handling

 ## License